AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-49843-link-to-product-download-unavailable-after-being-autoinvoiced-with-payment-action-sale.md

 ---
-title: "ACSD 49843: Product download link unavailable after being auto invoiced with [!UICONTROL Payment Action] = [!UICONTROL Intent Sale]"
+title: 'ACSD 49843: Product download link unavailable after being auto invoiced with [!UICONTROL Payment Action] = [!UICONTROL Intent Sale]'
 description: Apply the ACSD-49843 patch to fix the Adobe Commerce issue where product download link is unavailable after the ordered item is auto invoiced by an online payment method when [!UICONTROL Payment Action] is set to [!UICONTROL Intent Sale].
 feature: Catalog Management, Configuration, Invoices, Orders, Storefront
 role: Admin, Developer
+exl-id: 4bfa3827-a2b1-4168-a39c-99c617ee4795
 ---
 # ACSD-49843: Product download link unavailable after being auto invoiced with [!UICONTROL Payment Action] = [!UICONTROL Intent Sale]

 The ACSD-49843 patch fixes the issue where the product download link is unavailable after the ordered item is auto invoiced by an online payment method when [!UICONTROL Payment Action] is set to [!UICONTROL Intent Sale].
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.37 is installed.
 The patch ID is ACSD-49843.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.